Dogs often snore, but that may not be a serious matter.

 - Removing allergens and irritants is a must.
 Using hypoallergenic shampoo may be a mistake.
 So try avoiding that as well.

-Answer: Your dog shows some health conditions before dying.
+Your dog shows some health conditions before dying.
 These are loss of coordination, loss of appetite, and dehydration.
-Signs of having no desire or enjoyment, or experiencing extreme fatigue are also included here.
-In the last few days, your pet may vomit, muscle twitching, and confuse.
+Signs of having no desire or enjoyment or experiencing extreme fatigue are also included here.
+In the last few days, your pet may vomit, have muscle twitching, and be confused.

-Answer: If these are occasional with one or two sneezes, then your dog is okay.
+If these are occasional with one or two sneezes, your dog is okay.
 No need to worry.
-But if it is a constant sneezing, more than one or two, then don’t wait.
-Consult a veterinarian, it might catch a cold or grow nasal mites.
+But if it is constantly sneezing, more than one or two, then don’t wait.
+Consult a veterinarian; it might catch a cold or grow nasal mites.